fgmacedo/python-statemachine/docs/transitions.rst

 They are sent to a state machine, and allow the state machine to react.

-An event triggers a :ref:`transition`, can be thought of as a "cause" that initiates a change in the state of the system.
+An event start a :ref:`transition`, can be thought of as a "cause" that initiates a change in the state of the system.

 In python-statemachine, an event is specified as an attribute of the